-Much is made in marketing of customer centricity—the ambition to observe each and every customer and deliver customized solutions to his or needs.
+Much is made in marketing of customer centricity—the ambition to observe each and every customer and deliver customized solutions to his or her needs.
 At scale, such individualization can only be achieved, it seems, through big data—which, when it has been suitably tagged, mined, analyzed and modeled, should yield a capacity for intimacy with customers.
 At least that’s the way the marketing story goes.
 In fact, that story is a hodge-podge of absurd assumptions.
 How, really, can the science-based tools of analytics and modeling, of rules-engines and one-to-one marketing yield the language of relationship, of persons and intimacy, of being known and understood?
 It can’t.

-Still, company intentions often are good and result in great brand stories.
-One such occurrence took place a few weeks ago, when an airline captain, out of compassion for his passengers, ordered 38 pizzas to be delivered to his aircraft, which had been delayed on the tarmac for hours during an unscheduled weather related stopover.
-With his actions, this pilot demonstrated a brand ideal of service to others that resonated as human.
+Still, company intentions often are good and therefore result in great moments that become great brand stories.
+One such occurrence happened recently, when an airline captain, out of compassion for the people on his plane, ordered 38 pizzas to be delivered to his aircraft, which had been delayed on the tarmac for hours during a lengthy unscheduled stopover caused by bad weather.
+With his actions, this pilot demonstrated a brand ideal of service to others that resonated as real and human.
 Shortly afterwards, when the pilot spoke candidly about why he made this outlandish gesture of hospitality toward complete strangers, he said,

 Take Kodak, for example.
 Its worthy intention to help people capture memories and make photography easy was lost, and the focus began to revolve around the preservation and growth of the Kodak brand and its profitability.
 When Kodak became self-focused and self-absorbed, the aspiration it created for customers and employees faded and was in danger of being replaced by cynicism and distrust.